ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 ## This Month's Song

 Alex Gaskarth from All Time Low hit my mood for December/January with his lyrics.
 The title of the song, January Gloom (Part 1) is a bit blunt as well, but suits my mood.
-Again, this song eludes to my feelings about my wife, and her being one of the best parts of my life.
+Again, this song alludes to my feelings about my wife, and her being one of the best parts of my life.

 `youtube: BbI0Sc0QFnw`

-> I got myself a brand new pair of boots
+> I got myself a brand-new pair of boots
 >
 > To keep the rain out
 >
-> I got myself a brand new leather coat
+> I got myself a brand-new leather coat
 >
 > To fight the cold
 >